robaho/robaho/README.md

 | [bmw_radio](https://github.com/robaho/cpp_leveldb) | hack a modern entertainment system into an old BMW - in C |
 | [goanalyzer](https://github.com/robaho/cpp_leveldb) | improved Go performance diagnostics for highly concurrent systems |
 | [SmartShareToCalendar](https://github.com/robaho/SmartShareToCalendar) | Android app to create calendar events from other systems |

+_For those that wonder, robaho is read as `rob ahoy` which is a holder over from my college days when a close friend and I would great each other across the quad.
+He was `marcaho`._